ofisette/tau_mpi_profiling_tutorial/tutorial_en.md

 [Tau documentation](http://www.cs.uoregon.edu/Research/tau/docs.php) is
 available on the project [Web site](http://www.cs.uoregon.edu/Research/tau/).
-We recommend reading the user guide, especially the first section which describes the instrumentation process, and also the section ''Some Common Application Scenario''.
+We recommend reading the user guide, especially the first section which describes the instrumentation process, and also the section *Some Common Application Scenarios*.

 ## Tutorial